Explore ways yoga can support your body, mind, life—and life’s challenges—more fully beyond the mat.

 Conditions supported by yoga therapy include: asthma and other respiratory ailments; heart disease; cancer quality of life; digestive disorders; depression and anxiety; insomnia and sleep issues; addiction and recovery; chronic pain; musculoskeletal issues and injury recovery; neurological disorders; healthy weight management; eating and body image disorders; women's health issues; stress management; grief and loss; healthy aging; and work-life balance.

-Clients are encouraged to consider scheduling multiple sessions spread out over time (typically four or five sessions over two to three months, with discounts offered for multiple-session packages) so there is ample time to develop and adopt new routines and practices.
+Clients are encouraged to consider scheduling multiple sessions spread out over time (typically four or five sessions over two to three months, with discounts offered for multiple-session packages, click here for pricing packages) so there is ample time to develop and adopt new routines and practices.
 New clients will be asked to complete an intake form prior to the first session, and clients will be encouraged to set mini goals between sessions.

 Yoga therapy is an accredited, integrative field.
 Certified Yoga Therapists receive 1,000+ hours of training and are recognized by the International Association of Yoga Therapists (IAYT).
 Lori Wieder, C-IAYT, is a graduate of the Comprehensive Yoga Therapy Program through YogaLife Institute, an IAYT-accredited program, and is a fully certified yoga therapist.